 - Your child's Class Teacher

 - Your child's Phase Leader

-- Miss Debnam Inclusion Manager
+- Mrs Langiano-SENCo

-- Mrs Youseman Deputy Headteacher
+- Mrs Youseman Head of school

 Admission arrangements for pupils with SEN or disabilities

 The Gordon Children's Academy follows Medway Council's guidance regarding admissions for pupils with SEN or disabilities.
 This means that if a child has an EHCP, they will not go through the main admissions process and will discuss decisions with the SEN Team at Medway Council.
 If a pupil has a medical, health condition or disability, parents/carers will need to provide Medway Council with details of the diagnosis and a supporting letter from the GP or consultant which demonstrates a specific link between their child's needs and how our school can meet these needs.
 If the number of preferences for our school is more than the number of spaces available, places will be allocated in the following priority order: